Bellador/MotifDetection/README.md

 ## Setup
 This pipeline uses spatial clustering (HDBSCAN) and computer vision image analysis (SIFT) to detect motifs in images.

-1. Initialise all required python packages by using the requirements.txt file to create an identical, compatible anaconda environemnt with the following command: ``conda create --name myenv --file requirements.txt``
+1. Initialise all required python packages by using the requirements.txt file to create an identical, compatible anaconda environemnt with the following command: `conda create --name myenv --file requirements.txt`
-1.1 Additionally, the github repo 'FlickrFrame' is required if one plans to query the FlickrAPI. `Git clone https://github.com/Bellador/FlickrFrame.git` and change line 13 in main.py to the path were FlickrFrame was cloned to locally.
+1.1 Additionally, the github repo 'FlickrFrame' is required if one plans to query the FlickrAPI:
+`git clone https://github.com/Bellador/FlickrFrame.git` and change line 13 in main.py to the path were FlickrFrame was cloned to locally.
 2. Adjust the core parameters of main.py regarding:
-  - All path parameters for API keys, database login, storage etc. Search for: <URL here> and enter the required paths manually
+  - All path parameters for API keys & secrets, database login, storage etc. Search for: 'URL here' and enter the required paths manually
   - Project description
   - SIFT configuration
   - HDBSCAN configuration
   - Motif filtering settings (normally set to None to allow dynamic filtering on the entire output with 'geomap_filter_for_motifsize.py')
-  - data source (FlickrAPI, external database, local directory with .csv data files)
+  - data source (FlickrAPI, external (Postgresql) database, local directory with .csv data files)
 3. Adjust db_querier.py which handles database handling and querying if a database shall be used as data storage for the pipeline
 4. Run main.py